tacman/php-json-rpc-http/README.md

 # JSON-RPC over HTTP(S) for PHP

+## Notes

+This fork removes the deprecation errors and requires at least PHP 8.3

 ## Overview

 This package allows you to set up a JSON-RPC client and/or server over HTTP(S),